gansixeneh/FROG-2.0/README.md

 The interactive prompt will allow you to:

 - Enter a question about something you want to know from Wikidata
+- Type "examples" to see example questions
+- Type "help" to see available commands
 - Exit the application with "exit", "quit", or "q"

 Example questions: